mkt80/pkoPreview/_pages/racingprogram.md

 	</div>
 	<div class="4u$ 12u$(medium)">
 		<h3>We Paddle</h3>
-		<p>Practice starts March 15th in Avila Beach.</p>
+		<p>2022 practice dates will be announced soon.</p>
 	</div>
 </div>

 <h2>Practice Schedule</h2>
-<P>Due to COVID-19 restrictions, 2021 practices are currently limited to veteran paddlers who sign up for the Racing Program.
-There are currently no club-sponsored workouts for Novice or Alumni paddlers.
+<P>Due to COVID-19 restrictions, 2021 practices are currently limited to veteran and alumni paddlers.
 Workouts are as follows:
 <!--
 <p>For this season, Pale Kai Outrigger women's and men's teams will practice 3 days a week with a fourth day of practice for those who wish to race on top teams.
 It's going to be great year with more blending amongst all our paddlers and lots more time on the water.</p>
 -->